Incapillo

-Incapillo is a Pleistocene caldera (a depression formed by the collapse of a volcano) in the La Rioja province of Argentina.
-It is considered the southernmost volcanic centre in the Central Volcanic Zone of the Andes with Pleistocene activity.
-Incapillo is one of several ignimbritic or calderic systems that, along with 44 active stratovolcanoes, are part of the Central Volcanic Zone.
+Incapillo is a Pleistocene-age caldera (a depression formed by the collapse of a volcano) in the La Rioja Province of Argentina.
+It is the southernmost volcanic centre in the Andean Central Volcanic Zone (CVZ) that erupted during the Pleistocene.
+Incapillo is one of several ignimbrite or caldera systems that, along with 44 active stratovolcanoes, comprise the CVZ.

-Subduction of the Nazca Plate beneath the South America plate is responsible for most of the volcanism in the Central Volcanic Zone.
-After activity in the western Maricunga Belt volcanic arc ceased six million years ago, volcanism started up in the Incapillo region, forming the high volcanoes Monte Pissis, Cerro Bonete Chico and Sierra de Veladero.
+Subduction of the Nazca Plate beneath the South American Plate is responsible for most of the volcanism in the CVZ.
+After activity in the volcanic arc of the western Maricunga Belt ceased six million years ago, volcanism commenced in the Incapillo region, forming the high volcanic edifices Monte Pissis, Cerro Bonete Chico and Sierra de Veladero.
 Later, a number of lava domes were emplaced between these volcanoes.

 Incapillo is the source of the Incapillo ignimbrite, a medium-sized deposit comparable to the Katmai ignimbrite.
 The Incapillo ignimbrite was erupted 0.52 ± 0.03 and 0.51 ± 0.04 million years ago and has a volume of about 20.4 km3.
 A caldera with dimensions of 5 × 6 km formed during the eruption.
 Later volcanism generated more lava domes within the caldera and a debris flow in the Sierra de Veladero.
 The lake within the caldera may overlie an area of ongoing hydrothermal activity.

 Geography and structure

-Incapillo is located in Argentina's La Rioja province.
-The name "Incapillo" means "Crown of the Inca" in Quechua and is the highest caldera stemming from explosive volcanism in the world.
-It is also known as Bonete caldera, Corona del Inca or Inca Pillo.
-The crater is marketed as a zone of touristic interest.
+Incapillo, located in Argentina's La Rioja province, is the highest caldera stemming from explosive volcanism in the world.
+The name Incapillo means 'Crown of the Inca' in Quechua; it is also known as Bonete caldera, Corona del Inca or Inca Pillo.
+The surrounding mountain peaks were visited by pre-Hispanic people.
+The crater is marketed as a tourist destination, with visits possible between December and April.

-Incapillo is part of the Andean Central Volcanic Zone, which extends through the countries of Chile, Bolivia, and Argentina and includes six or more Quaternary caldera or ignimbrite systems, about 44 stratovolcanoes, and over 18 smaller centres.
+Incapillo is part of the Andean Central Volcanic Zone (CVZ), which extends through the countries of Chile, Bolivia, and Argentina and includes six or more Quaternary caldera or ignimbrite systems, about 44 stratovolcanoes, and over 18 smaller centres.
 One of these stratovolcanoes, Ojos del Salado, is the world's highest volcano.
-This zone also includes the Altiplano-Puna volcanic complex and the Galan caldera south of it.
-Incapillo is the southernmost volcano of the Central Volcanic Zone with Pleistocene activity; the next volcano to the south to have erupted during the Pleistocene is Tupungato, in the Southern Volcanic Zone at 33° southern latitude.
+This zone also includes the Altiplano–Puna volcanic complex and the Galán caldera south of it.
+Incapillo is the southernmost volcano of the CVZ that erupted during the Pleistocene; the next volcano to the south to have erupted during the Pleistocene epoch is Tupungato in the Southern Volcanic Zone at 33° southern latitude.

 Incapillo is a caldera with a diameter of 5 × 6 km and lies at an elevation of 5750 m or 5386 m.
-The three adjacent volcanic centres of Monte Pissis (6882 m), Cerro Bonete Grande (6436 m), and Cerro Bonete Chico (6759 m) are also considered part of this volcanic complex and are among the highest on Earth.
+The three adjacent volcanic centres of Monte Pissis (6882 m), Cerro Bonete Grande (6436 m), and Cerro Bonete Chico (6759 m) are also considered part of the Incapillo volcanic complex and are among the highest on Earth.
 These centres surround the ignimbrite and lava domes.
 The caldera is about 400 m deep and its walls reach heights of 250 m.
 The pumice-containing Incapillo ignimbrite forms the bulk of the caldera walls.